mbaumer/us_hep_funding/docs/_states/MS.md

 # MS -- Sen. Thad Cochran (R) and  Sen. Roger Wicker (R)
 ## HEP Grants
 ```
-In the past 5 years, this state has received  7  HEP grants, totalling  $1,525,000.00
+In the past 5 years, this state has received:
-Who have these grants gone to?
+7 HEP grants, totalling $1,525,000.00

                                 Amount ($)
 Institution               Year
 UNIVERSITY OF MISSISSIPPI 2012      349000